MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_AddLogoExtension.md

 1. Select **Create** > **Add new Logo extension**.
 1. Add your **Business logo**.
 1. Enter your **Business name**.
 1. Enter the **Domain name** for your business website.
-For example: “contoso.com”.
+For example: â€œcontoso.comâ€.

    > [!NOTE]
    > Your domain name shouldn't include any subdirectories.